NiftyNico/bazel-pyright/README.md

-# rules-pyright
+# rules_pyright
 Bazel rules for running [Pyright](https://github.com/microsoft/pyright) type checking on Python code.
 This project provides seamless integration of the Pyright static type checker into Bazel build systems.

 ## Overview
-`rules-pyright` enables you to enforce Python type safety as part of your Bazel build process.
+`rules_pyright` enables you to enforce Python type safety as part of your Bazel build process.

 ## Features
 - **Bazel Integration**: Bazel rule for type checking